 4.1.4.
 Low Risk.

 Because no payment is made to the publisher unless a referred visitor converts to a customer or completes a specific task, the risk is low for eCommerce businesses.
-The cost per acquisition marketing doesn’t call for a considerable investment of time or capital.
+The cost-per-acquisition marketing doesn’t require a considerable investment of time or capital.